-This service can be used without needing to be referred by a GP first (subject to terms and conditions and the underwriting conditions applied to your cover.
-For example, if you are covered on moratorium underwriting, we may require some further information from your registered GP in order to assess whether your claim is eligible).
+You can access this service without a referral from your GP unless we require further information to assess the eligibility of your claim.
+Please note that eligibility to use the service is subject to the terms, conditions and underwriting terms applied to your cover.
+For example, if you are covered on moratorium underwriting, we may require some further information from your registered GP.